 College / VP Area: Exec VP & Univ Treasurer

 Categories: Public Safety, Security, & Emergency Services, Full Time

 CONTEXT OF THE JOB:

-Under limited supervision, performs police patrol duties in accordance with departmental policy.
+Under limited supervision, performs police patrol work.
 The principal emphasis is on enforcing the laws of the State of Delaware, City of Newark and University rules and regulations; investigating crimes, traffic accidents and other safety-related matters and taking corrective and/or enforcement action as required; independent judgment is required in interpreting University policy in accordance with established laws, regulations and procedures; requires the exercise of tactful and assertive interpersonal communication skills.

 Depending on divisional assignment, the following are typical:

 - Conducts high visibility patrols of the campus, either on foot or by vehicle, to ensure the security of facilities and the safety of students, staff and visitors; prevents and deters crime by observation and confrontation of unusual circumstances and individuals.

 - Responds to, initiates investigation into, and reports crimes or incidents in violation of State law, City code or University rules which impact on the safety of the University community;